Type 3 Obesity: Causes, Risks & Effective Solutions

 Common surgical approaches include:

-Gastric Bypass – This method reduces stomach capacity and reroutes part of the digestive tract, limiting intake and absorption.
+Gastric Bypass – This method reduces stomach capacity and reroutes part of digestive tract, allowing it to limit intake along with absorption.

 Gastric Sleeve – A large section of stomach tissue is removed, creating a slimmer, tube-shaped structure that naturally reduces appetite along with meal volume.